MMSB-MOBI/martinize-db/README.md

 git checkout deploy
 ```

-Ensure `deploy.zip` file and `build` folder are present in project directory.
+Ensure `deploy.zip` file is present in project directory.
 You can now skip to part **`Deploy with Docker`**.

 ### Deploy with Docker

 #### Create the containers

+`docker-compose` will do the job, following rules defined in the `docker-compose.yml` file.

 ```bash
 docker-compose up -d --build